-2) Managers/organisations encouraged to review policies and procedures to enable staff to operate more autonomously whilst maintaining accountability.

-3) Employers to embed the Continuous Learning Framework in their organisation and make use of it with their staff.

-4) Development of the workforce to be appropriately balanced with organizational development.

-5) Employers make use of RPL guidelines and resources.
+- 2) Managers/organisations encouraged to review policies and procedures to enable staff to operate more autonomously whilst maintaining accountability. - 3) Employers to embed the Continuous Learning Framework in their organisation and make use of it with their staff. - 4) Development of the workforce to be appropriately balanced with organisational development. - 5) Employers make use of RPL guidelines and resources. - 6) Examine ways of developing a learning culture within their organisation.

-1) Explore with STUC and Unions what role TULRs may play.

-2) SQA approval of new leadership and management SVQs to include coaching and mentoring elements of role.

-3) Discuss with stakeholders the scope and need to develop training in organizational development.

-4) Work with SQA on RPL guidance project.
+- 1) Explore with STUC and Unions what role TULRs may play. - 2) SQA (AB) approval of new leadership and management SVQs to include coaching and mentoring elements of role. - 3) Discuss with stakeholders the scope and need to develop training in organisational development. - 4) Work with SQA (AB) on RPL guidance project.